Information Hidden in Gradients of Regression with Target Noise: ADDITIONAL EXPERIMENTS

 \subsubsection{Training details}

-In this experiment, we run all models with a warm up stage and then the main training stage.
-The warmup stage is performed with Adam optimizer, updates with noisy mean gradients and no preconditioning for all configurations tested in the main stage.
-We updated the model parameters after each 50 batches in the warmup stage.
-The main stage is presented in the results and was performed with gradient descent (GD) and Adam optimizers, the updates with clean and noisy gradients and preconditioning.
+In this experiment, we run all models with a warm-up stage and then the main training stage.
+The warmup stage is performed with Adam optimiser, updates with noisy mean gradients and no preconditioning for all configurations tested in the main stage.
+We updated the model parameters after every 50 batches in the warmup stage.
+The main stage is presented in the results and was performed with gradient descent (GD) and Adam optimisers, the updates with clean and noisy gradients and preconditioning.
 The results in the main text correspond to the setting when model weights are updated once per epoch (full batch training).
-Additionally, we showed that the preconditioning and the weight updates with the noisy gradients are possible with a stochastic version of the algorithms in the main stage as well.
+Additionally, we showed that preconditioning and weight updates with the noisy gradients are possible with a stochastic version of the algorithms in the main stage as well.

 \textbf{Full batch training} We used the following number of warmup epochs, warmup learning rates, number of epochs and learning rates in the main stage: for the bike sharing data, 10 epochs with a learning rate of 0.01 (warmup), 500 epochs with a learning rate of 0.003 and 500 epochs with 0.0007 (main), for the California housing data, 10 epochs with a learning rate of 0.01 (warmup), 3000 epochs with a learning rate of 5e-4 (main), for the wine quality data, 100 epochs with a learning rate of 0.01 (warmup), 2500 epochs with a learning rate of 8e-4 and 2500 epochs with a learning rate of 2e-4 (main), and for wave energy converters, 10 epochs with a learning rate of 0.001 (warmup), 400 epochs with a learning rate of 7e-4 and 400 epochs with a learning rate of 7e-5 (main).
-The batch size of 64 is used for all datasets, considered in the experiment.
+The batch size of 64 is used for all datasets considered in the experiment.